Properties of generalized Schwarzschild spacetimes with extra dimensions: Two classes of vacuum solutions

-where $\alpha$, $\beta$ and $\gamma$ are constants, and $f=f(r)$ is a function of only the radial coordinate.
-A more general ansatz may be parameterized by three independent functions of the radial coordinate \cite{lunin}, but in our analysis, we assume that these functions are given by different powers of one function $f(r)$.
-There are two reasons to start with the special choice of ansatz (\ref{eq:ansatz}).
-A pragmatic reason is that with this choice, the condition of Ricci tensor being zero reduces to simple algebraic relations.
+2mm There are two reasons to start with the special choice of ansatz (\ref{eq:ansatz}).
+A pragmatic reason is that with this choice, the condition of the Ricci tensor being zero reduces to simple algebraic relations.
 The second reason is that one would expect only one potential event horizon, which occurs only when all components of the spacetime metric $g_{00}$, $g_{rr}$ and $g_{AB}$ are singular at the same radial coordinate, and the simplest way to achieve this is to consider our form of the ansatz.
-In principle, there may be Ricci-flat solutions with $SO(3)\times E(n)$ symmetry exhibiting more than one horizon; however, with the ansatz (\ref{eq:ansatz}), we will not be able to find them.
-For example, authors of \cite{astro} consider a general form of ansatz with one additional dimension.
+In principle, there may be vacuum solutions with $SO(3)\times E(n)$ symmetry exhibiting more than one horizon; however, with the ansatz (\ref{eq:ansatz}), we will not be able to find them.

 2mm All nonzero components of the Ricci tensor in spacetime with the metric of the form (\ref{eq:ansatz}) can be written as

 where